birdLark/birdLark.github.io/faq/faq.md

     ...
 ```

-**FAQ 20.** How to use birdlarkto synchronize data across HDFS clusters?
+**FAQ 20.** How to use birdLarkto synchronize data across HDFS clusters?

 Just configure hdfs-site.xml properly, refer to: https://www.cnblogs.com/suanec/p/7828139.html

-There is an article on how to modify the spark code to complete the configuration(birdlarkdoes not need to do this): https://www.jianshu.com/p/3e84c4c97610
+There is an article on how to modify the spark code to complete the configuration(birdLarkdoes not need to do this): https://www.jianshu.com/p/3e84c4c97610

 **FAQ 21.** I want to learn the source code of LarkMidTable, where should I start?

-birdlarkhas a completely abstract and structured code implementation, and many people have chosen  birdlarkAs a way to learn Spark, you can learn the source code from the main program entry: [LarkMidTable.java](https://github.com/apache/incubator-birdLark/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/birdLark-core/birdLark-core-base/src/main/java/org/apache/birdLark/LarkMidTable.java)
+birdLarkhas a completely abstract and structured code implementation, and many people have chosen  birdLarkAs a way to learn Spark, you can learn the source code from the main program entry: [LarkMidTable.java](https://github.com/apache/incubator-birdLark/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/birdLark-core/birdLark-core-base/src/main/java/org/apache/birdLark/LarkMidTable.java)

-**FAQ 22.** When birdlarkdevelopers develop their own plugins, do they need to understand the birdlarkcode?
-Should these code integrated into the birdlarkproject?
+**FAQ 22.** When birdLarkdevelopers develop their own plugins, do they need to understand the birdLarkcode?
+Should these code integrated into the birdLarkproject?

-The plug-in developed by the developer has nothing to do with the birdlarkproject and does not need to write your plug-in code
+The plug-in developed by the developer has nothing to do with the birdLarkproject and does not need to write your plug-in code

-The plugin can be completely independent with birdlarkproject, in which you can use java,
+The plugin can be completely independent with birdLarkproject, in which you can use java,

 Scala, maven, sbt, gradle, whatever you want.
 This is also the way we recommend developers to develop plugins.